tokiclover/supervision/README.md

 supporting [Daemontools][3], [Daemontools-Encore][4], [Runit][5] or [S6][6]
-supervision backends providing an easy and efficient way to supervision by using a shell,--to be able to switch between backend and share a few shell functions,--and an optional [OpenRC][7] support for service configuration files and init-system support.
+supervision backends providing an easy and efficient way to supervision by using a shell,--to be able to switch between backend and share a few shell functions,--and an optional [OpenRC][7] support for service configuration files.
 (A Gentoo [ebuild][2] is available.)

 Note: [busybox](http://www.busybox.net/) has an integrated runit suite which has